p2panda/p2panda/p2panda-encryption/README.md

 Similar to our other p2panda crates, we aim to make our implementation "framework independent" while providing optional "glue code" to integrate it in into the larger [p2panda ecosystem](https://p2panda.org).

-We're currently working on a high-level, easy to use, integration layer which combines `p2panda-auth` and `p2panda-encryption` into a feature-complete and tested solution with authenticated roles and group management, nested groups, multi-device support, atomic transactions, message ordering and validation.
+We're currently working on a high-level, easy-to-use integration layer which combines `p2panda-auth` and `p2panda-encryption` into a feature-complete and tested solution with authenticated roles and group management, nested groups, multi-device support, atomic transactions, message ordering and validation.

 ### Robustness in Decentralised Systems

 `p2panda-encryption` has been specifically designed to be robust when used in decentralised systems.
 It accounts for use in scenarios without guaranteed connectivity between members of the group and corner cases where group changes (adding, removing members etc.) take place concurrently.
 No centralised server is required for coordination of the group.

-The code in this crate is expressed as [pure functions](https://en.wikipedia.org/wiki/Pure_function) where state is passed around until it gets finally "committed" into a persistance layer inside an atomic transaction.
-This allows fault-resiliant writes to any database and makes applications robust to not corrupt their state on crashes.
+The code in this crate is expressed as [pure functions](https://en.wikipedia.org/wiki/Pure_function) where state is passed around until it is finally "committed" into a persistence layer inside an atomic transaction.
+This allows fault-resilient writes to any database and makes applications robust against corruption of their state when crashes occur.

 ## Design